A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Multi-Block Semidiscretization

-Discrete face energy rate \eqref{eqn:disc:faceenergy} is of the same form as the continuous counterpart \eqref{eqn:con:faceenergy}, namely a boundary integral of the particle velocity times the traction at the boundary.
+Discrete face energy rate~\eqref{eqn:disc:faceenergy} is of the same form as the continuous counterpart~\eqref{eqn:con:faceenergy}, namely a boundary integral of the particle velocity times the traction at the boundary.
 Stability is now reduced to showing that if a face $f$ is on a physical boundary that $\dot{\mathcal{E}}^{f} \le 0$ and if on a block interface that $\dot{\mathcal{E}}^{f^{-}} + \dot{\mathcal{E}}^{f^{+}} \le 0$.

-In the remainder of this section numerical fluxes are given for characteristic boundary conditions as well as the characteristic treatment of locked and nonlinear interfaces.
-In all of these cases the basic idea is to specify an equation for $\dot{u}^{*}$, i.e., the time derivative of the numerical flux, so that $u^{*}$ becomes an additional block face variable that must integrated in time.
-It is shown that in all cases this leads to energy dissipation across the block face and thus stability.

-In \aref{app:standard:approach} the typical SBP-SAT numerical fluxes for Dirichlet, Neumann, and Characteristic boundary conditions as well as locked interfaces are given, e.g., those from \citet{VirtaMattsson2014} with the improved Dirichlet penalty parameter of \citet{AlmquistDunham2020}.
-The standard approach specifies $u^{*}$ directly, i.e., they do not require an additional block face variable be integrated in time.
+In the remainder of this section numerical fluxes are given for characteristic boundary conditions as well as the characteristic treatment of computational and nonlinear interfaces.
+In \aref{app:standard:approach} the typical SBP-SAT numerical fluxes for Dirichlet, Neumann, and Characteristic boundary conditions as well as computational interfaces are given, e.g., those from \citet{VirtaMattsson2014} with the improved Dirichlet penalty parameter of \citet{AlmquistDunham2020}.
+The standard approaches specify $u^{*}$ directly, i.e., they do not require an additional block face variable be integrated in time.